maujogue/transcendence/README.md

 # Getting Started
 - go at the root of the repository.
-- type `make prod_up` in the terminal.
+- type `make` in the terminal.
-- Without the secret keys in the env, you will not be able to try the 42 authentification and the tournaments data will not be sent to the blockchain.
-The rest should works just fine.
+- Go to `https://127.0.0.1:8000` in you browser, or `https://YOUR_IP_ADDRESS:8000`
+- You will need the .env for the project to work correctly.

 # Features
 - User authentification with e-mail confirmation